 According to a TIME cover feature from 1991, the organization was responsible for 70 per cent of the cocaine entering the US, and 90 per cent of the drug sold in Europe.
 “The cartel is the best and brightest of the modern underworld: professional, intelligent, efficient, imaginative and nearly impenetrable,” TIME said.
 Even before Escobar’s downfall, the Cali Cartel had surpassed his organization as the number one drug organization in Colombia.
 A New York Times report from 1991 quotes DEA head Robert C Bonner saying, “There is no question that the Cali Cartel is the predominant cocaine distribution organization in the world.”
 By the mid-1990s, the trafficking empire of the Cali Cartel was a multi-billion-dollar enterprise.

 William Rodriguez Abadia is the eldest son of Miguel Rodriguez Orejuela, the co-founder of Colombia's Cali Cartel.
 Juan Pablo Escobar Henao is the son of Pablo Emilio Escobar Gaviria, the most famous Colombian drug trafficker in history.
 They both have similarities on how they were brought up in the underground world of the Colombian mob and the horrible war between their drug cartels.
 Pablo Escobar's Medellin Cartel declared a war against the Cali cartel.
 The difference between both cartels is that Escobar ruled with violence and destruction while the Rodriguez Orejuela's from the Cali Cartel, operated as means of business and power.
 William Rodriguez and Juan Pablo Escobar are now close friends.
 And they have differences as well.
 Juan Pablo was a sole victim of his father's shadow but never got involved in the family business.
 On the other hand, William was forced to hold the throne as the third man leading the Cali Cartel when both his father and uncle got incarcerated.
 This project's purpose is to present a television series of 3 episodes, each episode with a running time of one hour.
 The main concept is to unite the heirs of the two biggest drug cartel organizations in history, William and Juan Pablo, who in consequence, suffered as victims as well.
-Further more as a captivating objective, compensate their debt with society with means of social awareness designed to assist and educate victims of violence and educate future generations.
+Furthermore as a captivating objective, compensate their debt with society with means of social awareness designed to assist and educate victims of violence and educate future generations.
 Our main goal and proposal will not only include a television series but the idea of a 360 degree content in digital forms, that include social media outlets, live streaming and audio podcasts.
 The project is set up to be narrated in 3 stages that will take the spectator into a stimulating visual ride: Episode one, titled: 'The rise', will depict the rise of both cartels and illustrate details narrated by key players, never before seen on film or television.
-The second episode, titled 'The Myth of Change', will narrate the war and fall of the cartels focusing on both William and Juan Pablo's personal experiences dealing with tragic events, incarceration in the case of William and the study of their spiritual growth and change.
+The second episode, titled 'The War', will narrate the war and fall of the cartels focusing on both William and Juan Pablo's personal experiences dealing with tragic events, incarceration in the case of William and the study of their spiritual growth and change.
 The first two episodes will conduct the viewers into a tense captivating cinematic build up onto the third and last episode titled: 'Road to forgiveness', in which both William and Juan Pablo will meet historically for the first time at El Paso, Texas, intentionally on the Mexican border, the area of the current drug trade problematic.
 An encounter almost 30 years in the making, Juan Pablo will be documented traveling from from his point of residence Argentina and William from Florida.
 As part of their legal restrictions, Juan Pablo is not allowed into the United States and William is not allowed to leave the United States.
 The project will be sponsored by the OMPP-WOFP - World Organization for Peace.
 Both men will be filmed in their place of residence as a preamble, as they prepare for their historic and important first time encounter.
 The narrative of the documentary series as in the fashion of cinematic documentary films, will be constructed intelligently in layers of fascinating narrative filmic material such as inner thoughts, memories of the cartel wars, personal life experiences and what in means to be able to meet face to face with each other for the first time.
 Again, the fundamental aspect of this once in a lifetime project is to portrait a world wide message of peace and educate current and future generations about the horrors of the drug trade.
 Juan Pablo and William's first encounter will propose a fascinating casual style conversation that will promise never before seen content.

 William Rodriguez Abadia is the eldest son of Miguel Rodriguez Orejuela, the co-founder of Colombia's Cali Cartel, considered at one point as one of the biggest, and most infamous drug cartels in the world.
 William's childhood was normal, until his late teenage years, when he found out who his father and uncle, Gilberto Rodriguez Orejuela, really were in the obscure world of drug trafficking.
 He studied law in Colombia, and specialized in Marketing and Business in Spain.
 He took over the operation when his father and uncle were incarcerated in the 90's.
 The Cali Cartel was directly responsible, in alliance with the Colombian government in the death hunt of drug lord Pablo Escobar, the sole leader of the Medellin Cartel and their major enemy.
 William handed himself in and cooperated with the United States government after being pointed out as the third man in charge of this criminal organization.
 Thanks to his assistance to the American authorities, William got his life back.
 Now, after having served several years in a federal prison, William lives a new life of spiritual growth and seeks a path of change.
 He is reminded every day of his physical, and emotional scars left by eight bullets from a close encounter with death.
 He currently resides in the United States with his family and has kept his real identity.
 He is the author of the book: I am the son of the Cali Cartel.